Lowell mill girls: The Lowell Offering

 In October 1840, the Reverend Abel Charles Thomas of the First Universalist Church organized a monthly publication by and for the Lowell girls.
 As the magazine grew in popularity, women contributed poems, ballads, essays, and fiction – often using their characters to report on conditions and situations in their lives.

+In 1841, the Lowell Offering published a piece called "Abby's Year in Lowell", which was supposed to exemplify the nature of the factories as a place of reform for young girls of a rebellious nature to learn the value of the dollar.
+This as it turns out was a propaganda piece at the time to promote the factory work.
+However, this did little in the way of curbing unrest and desires for reform of the system itself.

 The "Offering"s contents were by turns serious and farcical.
-In a letter in the first issue, "A Letter about Old Maids", the author suggested that "sisters, spinsters, lay-nuns, & c" were an essential component of God's "wise design".
+In a letter in the first issue, "A Letter about Old Maids", the author suggested that "sisters, spinsters, & lay-nuns" were an essential component of God's "wise design".
 Later issues – particularly in the wake of labor unrest in the factories – included an article about the value of organizing and an essay about suicide among the Lowell girls.

 Strikes of 1834 and 1836

 The initial effort of the investors and managers to recruit female textile workers brought generous wages for the time (three to five dollars per week), but with the economic depression of the early 1830s, the Board of Directors proposed a reduction in wages.
 This, in turn, led to organized "turn-outs" or strikes.

-In February 1834, the Board of Directors of Lowell's textile mills requested a 15% wage reduction, to go into effect on March 1.
+In February 1834, the Board of Directors of Lowell's textile mills requested a 12.5% wage reduction, to go into effect on March 1.
 After a series of meetings, the female textile workers organized a "turn-out" or strike.
 The women involved in "turn-out" immediately withdrew their savings, causing "a run" on two local banks.

 The strike failed and within days the protesters had all returned to work at reduced pay or left town, but the "turn-out" or strike was an indication of the determination among the Lowell female textile workers to take labor action.
 This dismayed the agents of the factories, who portrayed the turnout as a betrayal of femininity.
 William Austin, agent of the Lawrence Manufacturing Company, wrote to his Board of Directors, "notwithstanding the friendly and disinterested advice which has been on all proper occas [sic] communicated to the girls of the Lawrence mills a spirit of evil omen ... has prevailed, and overcome the judgment and discretion of too many".